To anyone who’s been paying attention, it’s obvious that B2B event marketing has gone through some drastic changes in the last few years.

 The Ghost of Events Marketing Past

-Tradeshows, conferences, summits, roundtables—events in the not-so-distant past were a common part of any company’s marketing strategy.
-Events were used not only to launch new products and engage with prospects, they were also used to create industry connections, build relationships and partnerships, and to cultivate internal company culture.
+Tradeshows, conferences, summits, roundtables—events in the not-so-distant past were a common part of any company’s B2B marketing strategy.
+Events were used not only to launch new products and engage with prospects, but also to create industry connections, build relationships and partnerships, and cultivate internal company culture.

 Our New Normal

-While virtual events are also much easier to reschedule, adjust, and even cancel outright than live events, they just can’t replace in-person events.
+While virtual events are also much easier to reschedule, adjust, and even cancel outright than live events, they just can’t—and won’t—replace in-person events.

-People are excited to connect and network in person as COVID-19 infections drop significantly and governments ease travel restrictions.
+People were excited to connect and network in person when COVID-19 infection restrictions began to drop significantly.
 With a hybrid event model, attendees can attend events virtually, from multiple locations in-person, or both.
+It’s the best of both worlds.
+Those who want to and can afford to attend in person don’t lose that opportunity, and events can expand their reach by creating a space for people to attend virtually.
 The ratio of one audience to the other doesn’t really matter because a hybrid event is created to connect multiple audiences to one event.

 And that’s just the tip of the events marketing iceberg!